kamaleshpantra/DataGenie-Hackathon/README.md

 Check out our video walkthrough [here](https://drive.google.com/file/d/1CG1OigxD5Ngne4s5lnBe2WKpADHDHtE9/view?usp=drive_link) for a detailed explanation of the implementation, including setup instructions, classifier training, API testing, UI demo, and deployment overview.
 This video is hosted in the `media` folder of this repository.

 ## Overview
-This repository contains my individual submission for the DataGenie DS Hackathon - 2025, themed "Data Alchemy - Transforming Raw Data into Golden Insights."
-DataGenie, founded in 2020, aims to automate analytics and deliver scalable insights, driven by a team with over 80 years of combined data analytics expertise.
-The hackathon challenges participants to create an efficient time series model selection algorithm to transform raw data into actionable insights, addressing the digital economy’s reliance on intelligent analytics systems.
-This project completes all four checkpoints, including the bonus UI and deployment, with clear documentation and assumptions.
+This repository contains my individual submission for the DataGenie DS Hackathon - 2025, themed "Data Alchemy - creating an efficient time series model selection algorithm"

 ## Assumptions
 - The input time series data (e.g., `daily.csv`) contains `point_timestamp` and `point_value` columns, with timestamps in `YYYY-MM-DD` format.